groundhog2k/kind-setup/README.md

       Together with the Ingress component from previous step the UI should appear for the local URI [https://dash.k8s.local](https://dash.k8s.local)

+   5. `cluster-system/sealed-secrets/install.sh`

+      Installs Sealed Secrets support for the cluster.
+Read more in the [docs about Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets#sealed-secrets-for-kubernetes)

       **Important:**

       **Install the self-signed root certificate into your local browser or computer truststore for root certificates.**